Coaching High School Soccer? Here's What You Need To Know

 Anywhere between 22-25 is a good number so you have a bit of a safety net and a competitive training environment.

 Should I Play Everyone Equally Or Just Try To Win Every Game?

 Well you, your staff and players need to decide what type of team and experience you want to have this season.

 If it's all about inclusivity and camaraderie and having the high school sports experience and winning is secondary then playing time can be even and everyone gets a good experience.

 Now if you're looking at more of a high performance environment where all the above exist but winning and doing what is best for the team to win takes precedence then playing time will not be even and people need to know their roles going in to this type of season and be willing to except their roles.

 Of course you can do something in between which makes most sense but this is where coaching high school soccer can be tricky and you need to be clear and upfront with your team so they know what to expect, transparency is everything and once you decide what path you want to take this team on there is no looking back.

-Tough one.
-What if there is a younger player who is more capable?
-But the senior has been a loyal servant to the team for years and has earned the spot for his commitment even though he may not be as good.
-All great ethical questions that they don't teach you in any coaching courses or books.
 What you need to do is always return to your guiding light above when making tough ethical decisions, and that is are we a team that is here for equal time and a great experience or are you pushing for a high performance environment and expectations.
-While coaching high school soccer you will be faced with these types of dilemmas constantly, always go back to the team culture expectations and what's in the best interest of the team.